xiazi777/CLFI-Net/README.md

 FGVC-Aircraft (AIR) - <https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/>

+ALGAE - The algae dataset is still being collected and may be publicly available in the future

 # CLFI-Net Training and evaluation
 A one train example is provided.<br>
 Train the CLFI-Net model: python train.py